 All entries must be submitted using the FishDonkey App and an approved measuring device.

-Prizes will be awarded for the TEN (10) longest walleye each day as well as the FIVE (5) longest walleye overall.
+Prizes will be awarded for the TEN (10) longest walleye daily as well as the FIVE (5) longest walleye overall.

 Additional prizes and categories may be added at the discretion of the tournament director.